vitaly-t/pg-promise/README.md

 result and change the following commands accordingly.
 This is why it makes much more sense to do such transactions inside SQL functions, and not on the client side.

-### Strict Transactions
+### Synchronous Transactions

-A transaction usually relies on generic method `promise.all([...])` to resolve all queries independently.
+A transaction usually relies on generic method `promise.all([...])` to resolve all queries asynchronously.
-The only downside of this approach is when one query fails and results in `ROLLBACK`, the rest of queries will continue execution regardless, due to the asynchronous nature of method `promise.all`.
+The only downside of this approach is when one query fails and results in `ROLLBACK`, the rest of queries will continue execution regardless.
 As a result, there may be a number of errors generated, each stating that a query outside of transaction will be ignored, which by no means breaks any transaction logic, just fills your error log with query failures that are not important.

-Version 1.0.5 added a new feature for transactions - method `sequence` to enforce a strict sequence of queries to be executed inside a transaction, one by one, and if one fails - the rest won't execute.
+Version 1.0.5 added a new feature for transactions - method `sequence` to enforce a strict/synchronous sequence of queries to be executed inside a transaction, one by one, and if one fails - the rest won't execute.
 In the promise architecture this can only be achieved by using a promise factory, which is exactly what it is.

 ```javascript
 function txFactory(idx, t) {